sftpgo/docs/docs/plugins/ldap-auth.md

 2. It attempts to bind (authenticate) with the user's credentials.
 3. If authentication succeeds, the plugin maps LDAP attributes to an SFTPGo user.
 4. If the user does not exist in SFTPGo, it is created automatically (unless `--user-requirements` is set to `1`).
-5. On subsequent logins, the plugin updates the SFTPGo user if LDAP attributes (email, groups) have changed.
+5. On subsequent logins, the plugin updates the SFTPGo user if LDAP attributes (email, groups, role) have changed.

 Users created through LDAP have password change and password reset **disabled** in the WebClient, since password management should happen in the LDAP directory.